skupperproject/skupper-example-public-to-private/README.md

 have access to it.

 First, use `skupper token create` in site Public to generate the token.
-Then, use `skupper link create` in site Public to link the sites.
+Then, use `skupper link create` in site Private to link the sites.

 _**Public:**_